SwissTierrasColombia/Asistente-LADM-COL/README_en.md

    - Tasks of cadastral supplies generation and assisted integration of supplies (partial support).
      - ETL to generate cadastral supplies from cadastral authority (IGAC) data (SNC source).
      - ETL to generate cadastral supplies from cadastral authority (IGAC) data (Cobol source).
+   - Task to validate quality rules.
+Delivery of a PDF report and (optionally) a GeoPackage database with the errors found.
  - Roles support and GUI for each role.
  - Create database structures for the LADM-COL v3.0 model using the national map projection.
  - Two database engines to manage LADM-COL data: